Last updated on September 13th, 2021 at 12:51 pm

 Targoviste

-Targoviste was our first stop.
-This small town in the Wallachia region would probably never make it into any Romania itinerary had it not been for the events of one cold Christmas Day back in 1989.
 When the people of Romania massively protested against dictator Nicolae Ceausescu, the latter and his wife fled Bucharest only to be captured near the city of Targoviste.
 There, they were held in the military barracks and, after a show trial, executed on Christmas Day.

 I was only 10 years old when footage of the Ceausescus dead bodies was all over the news.
-Katerina was too young to remember anything but these images literally haunted me.
+Katerina was too young to remember anything but these images haunted me.
 How could a 10-year-old kid understand who these people were and why they had to die such a brutal death?

 Our visit to the military barracks in Targoviste was an overwhelming experience that we can’t recommend enough.
-For just 8 lei (1,70€) we got to travel back in time and feel as though we stepped inside modern European history itself.
 The building of the military barracks is rather unassuming without proper signage so it’s easy to miss.
-We had to ask directions from a couple of locals in order to find it.
-However, it’s super easy to spot if you keep in mind that it is very close to Targoviste’s train station.
+We had to ask for directions from a couple of locals to find it.
+However, it’s super easy to spot if you remember that it is very close to Targoviste’s train station.

 Peles Castle

 Peles Castle is fabulous in terms of architecture and interior decoration.
 Surrounded by lush greenery, the castle was built as a summer residence for King Charles I of Romania.
 Nowadays, Peles Castle is one of Romania’s must-sees and an essential stop for all road trippers.
+Before your visit, check out the opening hours and buy your ticket online to skip the lines.

 Bran Castle

-Probably the most famous of all of Romania’s attractions, Bran Castle is considered to be Dracula’s castle.
-Hence its popularity.
-However, the truth is that Dracula was in no way connected to Bran Castle.
-On the contrary, the castle was the favourite residence of Queen Marie of Romania, the country’s last and most beloved queen.
 This is evident to whoever visits Bran Castle as it is still decorated and arranged the way Marie herself wanted it to be.
 Dracula or not, Bran Castle is a fascinating place which is well worth a visit.
+For more information, read our detailed guide about what to see on a Bran Castle tour.

 Rasnov Fortress

 It turns out that Rasnov was one of the most charming towns we saw during our Transylvania road trip.
-To get to Rasnov Fortress, which is built atop a rocky hill, there is either an uphill path to walk or the Citadel Elevator.
-A ride on the latter lasts 2′ and costs 12 lei/adult (2,5€) for a return trip.
-We went for the elevator option which also offers beautiful views to Rasnov.
-After taking our time at the beautiful fortress, we headed back to Brasov for our second and last evening at its enchanting Old Town.
+To get to Rasnov Fortress, which is built at the top of the hill, there is either an uphill path to walk or the Citadel Elevator.
+The fortress might be on restoration works, therefore, check out if it’s open before visiting.

 Day 3: Brasov – Rupea Fortress – Viscri – Sighisoara

-Transylvania is famous for its large number of existing fortified churches which date back to the medieval times.
+Transylvania is famous for its large number of existing fortified churches which date back to medieval times.
 Back then, Transylvania suffered from constant Ottoman invasions.
-The concept of fortified churches grew out of the need of small village populations to protect themselves from those frequent raids.
-Only seven of Transylvania’s fortified churches are included in the UNESCO list of World Heritage sites but there are more than 150 of them scattered across the region.
+The concept of fortified churches grew out of the need of small villages to protect their populations from those frequent raids.

 Rupea Fortress